ngumina/policy-library-CIS-Policy-Set-for-AWS-EC2-Terraform/README.md

 1. You are familiar with core workflows in HCP Terraform and Terraform Enterprise, and you have an existing workspace configured with AWS access credentials.

-   > **Tip:** If you do not have these prerequisites, please refer to the [Use VCS-Driven Workflow](https://developer.hashicorp.com/terraform/tutorials/cloud-get-started/cloud-vcs-change) and [Create a Variable Set](https://developer.hashicorp.com/terraform/tutorials/cloud-get-started/cloud-create-variable-set) tutorials for guidance.

 2. You have a user account that is part of the ["owners"](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/permissions#organization-owners) team or have ["Manage Policies"](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/permissions#manage-policies) organization-level permissions to create new policy sets and policies.

 3. You are using HCP Terraform or Terraform Enterprise [v202406-1](https://developer.hashicorp.com/terraform/enterprise/releases/2024/v202406-1) or a later version.

 4. You are using Sentinel version 0.26.x and later version.

-By default, the module will enable all policies within the library, and they will be enforced by the HCP Platform with the `enforcement_level` set to `advisory` only.
+By default, all the policies within the library will be enforced by the HCP Platform with the `enforcement_level` set to `advisory` only.

 **Example:**
 ```